-Breathing becomes a powerful tool in managing nervous tension, refurbishing vigor, and consoling the mind when combined with rigorous training.
-Breathing, in particular does not normally require conscious attention, it at times becomes hard to comprehend why yoga educates us to learn breathing with greater consciousness.
+Breathing becomes a powerful tool in managing nervous tension, refurbishing vigour, and consoling the mind when combined with rigorous training.
+Breathing, in particular, does not normally require conscious attention, it at times becomes hard to comprehend why yoga educates us to learn to breathe with greater consciousness.
 Many of us take it for granted that they will continue with unremitting breathing day and night.

 The question that one might ask is why is it necessary to improve “normal” breathing?
 Improved normal breathing strengthens energy levels, reduces strain and amplifies the concentration spans.

 Administrated by cells, breathing normally arises outside consciousness, which further helps in monitoring blood gas levels, creating a rough tempo of respiration, and synchronizing the activity of respiratory muscles.
 It helps in making breathing smoother and more efficient.